 Harvard Summer Program in Paris, France

-Explore and evolve the principles of sustainable development in Paris, a city known as a cultural and economic powerhouse.
+Explore and use the principles of sustainable development in Paris, a city known as a cultural and economic powerhouse.

 This project-based program combines fundamental principles from the life sciences with the social sciences and humanities to innovate new models for engaging citizens in addressing the sustainable development challenges of Paris.
 You study a combination of biology, urban studies, and public policy and work within an interdisciplinary team to explore and develop new models of sustainable living in the city.

 In an increasingly interconnected and technological world, we must develop models for sustainable development that take full advantage of technology while increasing the participation of residents in developing new opportunities for a better life.
 The seventeen sustainable development goals (SDGs) defined by the United Nations is an important framework for responding to these challenges.